tapis-project/documentation/source/technical/jobs.rst

   the DTN system from the archive system definition.
 The target path will be *${DtnMountSourcePath}/${ArchiveSystemDir}*

   If the execution system specifies a DTN, the source system for the transfer request sent to the Files service will be the DTN system from the execution system definition.
-The target path will be *${DtnMountSourcePath}/???????????*
+The source path will be *${DtnMountSourcePath}/???????????????*

 Example DTN Configuration and Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^